Recursive Tuple and Varargs

 )

-But there aren’t two free attributes in formation of int.plus, only one x:
+But there aren’t two free attributes in the formation of int.plus, only one — x:

 Φ ↦ ⟦org ↦ ⟦eolang ↦ ⟦int ↦ ⟦plus ↦ ⟦x ↦ ∅, ...⟧, ...⟧, ...⟧, ...⟧, ...⟧

-So as not to complicate things we decided to get rid of varargs in EO at all.
+So as not to complicate things, we decided to get rid of varargs in EO altogether.
 And now it’s a perfect match between EO and φ-calculus.
-Of course readability suffered a little because of it, but it worth that.
+Of course, readability suffered a little because of it, but it’s worth it.

 Next time we’ll put an end to data primitives, be in touch.